-Laser eye surgery risks still pertain to the elective eye reconstruction process.
+Laser eye surgery risks and benefits still pertain to the elective eye reconstruction process.
 This despite significant improvements and a success rate that show complications are rare compared to its 1990 introduction.

 Indeed, the risks of laser eye surgery have been stated as matters that are significantly less than the reward.
-Namely, reduced need for glasses or contact lenses, and even the increased likelihood of 20/20 vision.
+Namely, reduced need for the use of glasses or contact lenses, and even the increased likelihood of 20/20 vision.

 However, go into the procedure with your eyes wide open.
 Because the risks still remain.
-Furthermore, we know how to help you when eye surgery goes bad.
+Furthermore, we’re capable of helping you if your eye surgery goes bad.

 Types of Laser Eye Surgery and Their Risks